Easy Dorm Room Hamantaschen for Purim

 What Are Hamantaschen?

 Hamantaschen are sweet triangular pastries with filling that are traditionally eaten on the Jewish holiday of Purim.
-Historically, the most common type of hamantaschen contained a poppy seed filling, although in recent generations a sweet jam or preserve-like filling has become popular, as well.
+Historically, the most common type of hamantaschen contained a poppy seed filling, although in recent generations a sweet fruit jam or preserve-like filling has become popular, as well.

 For those raised in a traditional Jewish home, I know you are probably cringing right now.
 Don't start.
 I know!
 I realize that the idea of not making the Purim hamantaschen from scratch is far from ideal.
 I don't think anyone will deny that homemade is always best.
 It tastes better, and it is usually a bit healthier for us, too.
 Although considering the amount of sugar I use, I'm not always sure.